phuonganh-38/nyc-taxi-data-analysis/README.md

 <br>

 #### Remove trips with a *distance* which is either too short or too long
-Similarly, we use the `min` and `max` functions to identify the shortest and longest trip distances in the dataset, then set `min_distance = 0.5` km and `max_distance = 50` km to filter out trips that are unrealistically short or long.
+Similarly, I use the `min` and `max` functions to identify the shortest and longest trip distances in the dataset, then set `min_distance = 0.5` mph and `max_distance = 50` mph to filter out trips that are unrealistically short or long.

 ```python
 # Define min and max distance for a trip